dhruvres/Web-Development/README.md

 # Web-Development
 https://replit.com/@dhruvres/PristineJealousRate
-This is mini project made by me.
+This is mini project made by Dhruv Res.